|or on PC via Steam or itch.io|

 - Adaptive or custom traffic rate.

 - The full version also has multiple airports to choose from, with altitude restrictions, and optional weather (wind and clouds) and radar delay settings.
+You can even add your own airport files.

 Frequently asked questions